jcbrinfo/slamtest/README.md

 following exit statuses is fixed:

 * 0: All tests pass.
-* 1: At least one test fail.
+* 1: At least one test fails.
 * 2: The script is not used correctly.
+* 3: Unable to create the required directories.

 ## Built-in help
 To display the embeded manual, use the `-h` option.